IBM-Cloud/terraform-provider-ibm/website/docs/r/is_subnet_reserved_ip.html.markdown

 * `name` - (Optional, string) The name of the reserved IP.
     **NOTE**: Raise error if name is given with a prefix `ibm-`.
 * `auto_delete` - (Optional, boolean) If reserved IP is auto deleted.
+* `target` - The id for the target endpoint gateway for the reserved IP.

 ## Attribure Reference